mobinyardim/rick-and-morty-web/README.md

 - TypeScript
 - Express
 - MongoDB
   - <a href="https://github.com/Automattic/mongoose">mongoose</a> for object modeling and connecting to mongo
-    - <a>connect-mongo</a> for saving user session in mongoDB
+  - <a href="https://github.com/jdesboeufs/connect-mongo">connect-mongo</a> for saving user session in mongoDB

 ### Features